 Short-term loans generally come with higher interest rates, especially for those with less-than-ideal credit.
 On top of repaying your loan balance, you’ll be contractually obligated to pay back higher interest payments as well.

 Short-term loans come with varying deadlines, with some requiring as often as daily payments.
 It’s important to ensure that you understand the deadlines.
-You don’t want to take on payments that are more frequent than you can afford to repay with such tight deadlines.
+You don’t want to take on payments that are more frequent than you’re able to repay on such tight deadlines.

-The biggest difference between short-term loans and long-term loans is the repayment period.
-Short-term loans tend to be paid back over 24 months or less, whereas long-term loans are for extended periods of time, which can be upwards of decades.
+The biggest difference between short term loans and long-term loans is the repayment period.
+Short-term loans tend to be paid back over 24 months or less.
+Long-term loans, on the other hand, are for extended periods of time, which can be upwards of decades.

-The decision to take out a short-term loan is a personal one.
-You should evaluate the needs of your operations, how the money will be spent, and whether or not you’re able to adhere to the tight payment schedules.
+The decision to take out a short term loan is a personal one.
+You should evaluate the needs of your operations, how the money will be spent, and whether you can adhere to tight payment schedules.
 If it’s the best option for you, then you can start your search for the right lender today!

 Each lender offers loans with their own sets of pros and cons, from how quickly they’ll fund the loan to the interest rates attached to said loans.
-Make sure you do as much research as possible to ensure that you secure a short-term loan that fits your unique needs.
+Make sure you do your research to find a short term loan that fits your unique needs.